Duane Bailey: New Zealand NBL

 On 1 November 2014, Bailey signed with the Southland Sharks for the 2015 New Zealand NBL season.
-As the team's starting small forward, he was a consistent role player in helping the Sharks finish the regular season with a 15–3 record.
-He and fellow starting five members Kevin Braswell, Todd Blanchfield, Adrian Majstrovich and Tai Wesley dominated the season, going on to win the 2015 championship with a 72–68 grand final win over the Wellington Saints.
+He helped the Sharks win the 2015 championship with a 72–68 grand final victory over the Wellington Saints.
 In 20 games for the Sharks in 2015, he averaged 10.0 points, 6.8 rebounds and 1.5 assists per game.

 On 7 September 2015, Bailey re-signed with the Southland Sharks on a two-year deal.
-Due to his commitments with the Plymouth Raiders, Bailey missed the Sharks' first 10 games of the 2016 season, making his season debut on 22 April 2016 against the Taranaki Mountainairs.
-He helped the Sharks finish the regular season with an 11–7 record, but could not lead the team to a grand final berth after losing their semi-final match-up with the Wellington Saints.
-In nine games for the Sharks in 2016, Bailey averaged 8.8 points, 6.1 rebounds and 1.6 assists per game.
+In nine games for the Sharks in the 2016 season, Bailey averaged 8.8 points, 6.1 rebounds and 1.6 assists per game.

 Bailey began the 2017 season operating at '70 to 80' percent, as he battled different leg niggles through the Sharks' first eight games.
-He helped the Sharks finish the regular season in second place with a 12–6 record, and helped them advance through to the grand final where they were defeated by the Wellington Saints.
 In 19 games for the Sharks in 2017, Bailey averaged 6.9 points, 3.5 rebounds and 1.2 assists per game.

 New Zealand Breakers

 In August 2013, Bailey signed with the New Zealand Breakers as a development player for the 2013–14 NBL season.
-On 28 October 2013, Bailey was elevated to the Breakers' tenth roster spot following the addition of Gary Wilkinson and the release of Darnell Lazare and Jeremiah Trueman.
-Despite the elevation, he only managed to appear in five games, scoring a total of six points.
+He was elevated to the Breakers' tenth roster spot on 28 October 2013 following the addition of Gary Wilkinson and the release of Darnell Lazare and Jeremiah Trueman.
+For the season, he appeared in five games and scored a total of six points.

 On 9 July 2014, Bailey signed a one-year deal (with the option of a second) with the Breakers.
-Gaining a full roster spot for the 2014–15 season earned Bailey more playing time as he appeared in 27 games, averaging 2.0 points and 1.2 rebounds, and in the process became an Australian NBL champion after the Breakers defeated the Cairns Taipans 2–1 in the best-of-three grand final series.
+In the 2014–15 season, he appeared in 27 games, averaging 2.0 points and 1.2 rebounds.
+The Breakers won the Australian NBL championship after defeating the Cairns Taipans 2–1 in the best-of-three grand final series.

 On 29 April 2015, the Breakers exercised the team option on Bailey's contract, re-signing him for the 2015–16 season.
 On 20 October 2015, Bailey was released by the Breakers to make way for Corey Webster, who returned from a stint in the NBA.
 He appeared in three out of the Breakers first four games of the season, recording two points and five rebounds.